michaelsmetsker2/Datasichael/README.md

 # Datasichael
 audio dataset for michaels

-the sencond string of text is supposed to spell outnumbers and suvch but i think its all the same, also teh line ends are funky so itl prolly screw something up
+the second string of text is supposed to spell outnumbers and suvch but i think its all the same, also teh line ends are funky so itl prolly screw something up